JherezTaylor/mongo_elk_migration/README.md

 ## Enviromnent Config

-The following assumes you already have MongoDB setup and running.
+The following assumes that you already have MongoDB setup and running.

 #### 1. Install ElasticSearch